Gold standard: Modern gold production

 An estimated total of 174,100 tonnes of gold have been mined in human history, according to GFMS as of 2012.
 This is roughly equivalent to 5.6 billion troy ounces or, in terms of volume, about 9261 m3, or a cube 21 m on a side.
 There are varying estimates of the total volume of gold mined.
 One reason for the variance is that gold has been mined for thousands of years.
 Another reason is that some nations are not particularly open about how much gold is being mined.
 In addition, it is difficult to account for the gold output in illegal mining activities.

 World production for 2011 was circa 2,700 tonnes.
-Since the 1950s, annual gold output growth has approximately kept pace with world population growth (i.e. a doubling in this period) although it has lagged behind world economic growth (an approximately eightfold increase since the 1950s, and fourfold since 1980.
+Since the 1950s, annual gold output growth has approximately kept pace with world population growth (i.e. a doubling in this period) although it has lagged behind world economic growth (an approximately eightfold increase since the 1950s, and fourfold since 1980).

 Reintroduction

 In 2024, Zimbabwe became the first country in the 21st century to use a gold standard for its currency, in order to tackle inflation and create confidence within the economy.
 The Zimbabwe Gold (ZiG) is backed by US$400 million and 2,522 kg of gold, thus giving a total of US$575 million worth of hard assets.
-This development came after the Zimdollar crashed based on official rate from US$1:ZWL2.50 at introduction to US$1:ZWL30,672.42 on 5 April 2024, whilst parallel market was trading at US$1:ZWL42,500 at the time of removal.
+This development came after the Zimdollar crashed based on the official rate from US$1:ZWL2.50 at introduction to US$1:ZWL30,672.42 on 5 April 2024, whilst the parallel market was trading at US$1:ZWL42,500 at the time of removal.